Myth or fact?

-A buyer may ask if they can incorporate the PDS into the contract of purchase and sale.
-If this happens, ask your realtor or lawyer to explain how this affects you.
-It may mean that you’ll have to pay damages if anything you say in the PDS isn’t true, even if you made an honest mistake.
+A buyer can ask to incorporate the PDS into the sales contract.
+Ask your realtor or lawyer to explain how this affects you.
+It may mean that you’ll have to pay damages if anything you say in the PDS isn’t true (even if you made an honest mistake!)

 Once you sign the form, it must be sent back to the buyer’s lawyer for filing with the land title office.
 The official record of ownership will be updated to reflect that someone else now owns the property.

 The final line on the seller’s statement of adjustment tells you how much money you can expect to receive from the buyer on completion.
-The calculation starts with a credit for the purchase price.
+The calculation starts with a credit to you for the purchase price.
 Adjustments are then made to increase or reduce the amount you’ll receive from the buyer.

 A credit is money you receive at closing.
 Typical credits include the following: